-Most social media manager jobs pay $20 per hour.
-This is an online job that is perfect for someone who loves staying up to date on the latest trends and enjoys communicating with people online.
+A social media manager is an online job that is perfect for someone who loves staying up to date on the latest trends and enjoys communicating with people online.

-As a social media manager, you would be responsible for managing the company’s social media accounts, creating content, and creating ads and marketing to bring in new customers.
+As a social media manager, you’d be responsible for managing the company’s media accounts, creating content, and creating ads and marketing to bring in new customers.

 9. Computer Programer

 A computer programmer is a person who researches, designs, develops, and performs programming tasks by writing and maintaining the code of computer programs.